vandriodd/JaP_e-commerce/README.md

 # vandriodd.github.io
-Mandatory project of phase 2 of the JaP Web Development course.
+Mandatory project of phase 2 of the JaP's Web Development course.